Is there any way this checking task could be automated ? So that more time can be spent focusing on a student's weaknesses or poor formatting habits ?

 c.
 It did not have the memory problems as VB6 so we could run it on the whole suite of submitted documents.

+Caveats.
 It does take a while to get into a new programming language (whether Visual Basic or Python, or .NET Framework ?)
-It also takes a while to find out all the methods/functions you can call in Microsoft Word to reveal the information you are looking to use for assessment.
+It also takes a while to find out all the methods/functions you can call in Microsoft Word to reveal the information you are looking to

 Sample code always helps, so the invitation above.
 I didn't write the MS Access stuff we used, that was Pulu 'Anau, so I cannot confirm whether I have any of those source for distribution.